ItsSahilXd/Scenario/README.md

 <span style="color:blue">some Hello text</span>.
 <br>

+# Things to be noted

+1. There are 2 app.json format in repository
+   first is named as app it's for pros like you and another one app.json for beginners so if you're a pro person rename app to app.json delete existing one.

+2. To update your app on heroku use /update command if error use /gitpull

 > Scenario is the most Advanced telegram bot to manage your groups.
 Demo bot - @anonymous_4_robot

-> To update your app on heroku use /update command if error use /gitpull

 ## How To Deploy
 <details>